Cathorus/Recommendation-system-with-python/README.md

 ```

 🚨 Note: This code is provided as a prototype and may require further enhancements and optimizations for real-world scenarios.

-📝 Copy the code directly to your GitHub repository and customize it according to your specific requirements.